emsig/elfe3D/README.md

 _About:_

-elfe3D is a 3D forward modelling code to simulate electric and magnetic field responses from frequency-domain controlled-source electromagnetic setups.
+elfe3D is a 3D forward modelling code that can be used to simulate electric and magnetic field responses from frequency-domain controlled-source electromagnetic setups.
 It uses tetrahedral meshes and first-order finite-element approximations.

 _Getting started:_